zaiisao/Documentation/en/Interactive Broadcast/volume_web.md

 ```
  client.on("stream-subscribed", function(evt){
   var stream = evt.stream;
-  // Mute the remote stream
+  // Mutes the remote stream.
   stream.setAudioVolume(0);
  });
 ```

 ## Considerations

-- If the volume is set too high, popping sounds may occur on some devices.
+- If the volume is set too high, noise may occur on some devices.